I walked out into the wet garden this morning in my bare feet because it all smelled so good. First warm 8 AM in what feels like forever.

 I joined the online book group for War and Peace with A Public Space and Yiyun Li (#Tolstoytogether) which jump started my reading brain.
 I struggled at first, fell behind the 15 pages a day, spent a few days reading over 100 pages to catch up.
 Once I did, I found myself looking around for more once the 15 were done, and picking up books from the large stack I impulse bought as we raced to close Buffalo Street Books after Cuomo announced he would lock down New York State.

+I’m circling the biography I’ve started to research, doing whatever I can without travel.
 I’ve also been working three days a week making surgical masks for a workshop organized by our local hospital, and have rediscovered the joy of industrial sewing machines.
 We got an email yesterday, saying the workshop has produced over 75,000 masks.
 And then my husband saw a health department alert, and realized he was at a local store on one of the wrong days.
 So, just as our area moves to the first stage of reopening, we can’t go out at all for a week.
-Might be for the best.
+Probably for the best.